zfbx/zdiscord/docs/faq.md

 ### Buffer Deprecation Warning

+**This was patched in version 7.0.0 of zdiscord and FiveM artifact 4980+.
+Update to these or later to make this go away.**

 You may see a warning like:
 ```
 [DEP0005] DeprecationWarning: Buffer() is deprecated due to security and usability issues.
 Please use the Buffer.alloc(), Buffer.allocUnsafe(), or Buffer.from() methods instead.